This step by step guide will create your own key for signing and encrypting email messages for free with The GNU Privacy Guard (GPG).

 The final step is to import your new key into your own email client, such as Thunderbird Mail.
 This key, which is your secret key and not the shared public key, will then be used by your email client to sign your messages.
 If you also have the public key of your recipient, you can also encrypt your messages.

 The following example will export the secret key, that is identified by the email address , to a file private.gpg, that can be imported to your email client.
+You will need to enter the passphrase, that you entered during the creation of the key.

 $ gpg --output private.gpg --export-secret-key